hasura/local-development/README.md

 - Run ``kubectl create -f controller-configmap.yaml``
 - Run ``kubectl create -f shukra-deployment.yaml``
 - Several deployments will now automatically be created.
+- To access the cluster on localhost (actually on the vcap.me domain), we have to setup port forwarding:
-- For Windows, follow instructions from https://github.com/hasura/support/issues/250#issuecomment-299862303.
+  - For Windows, follow instructions here: https://github.com/hasura/support/issues/250#issuecomment-299862303.
-- For Linux/Mac, Run ``sudo ssh -p 22 80:$(minikube ip):80 docker@$(minikube ip)``.
-Default password for docker user is `tcuser`.
+  - For Linux/Mac, Run: ``sudo ssh -p 22 80:$(minikube ip):80 docker@$(minikube ip)``.
+The default password for `docker` user is `tcuser`.
+  - This will forward port 80 on your local machine to the minikube cluster.
 - Your Hasura project will be ready, as soon as ``console.vcap.me`` is accessible and
   ``kubectl -n hasura get pods`` shows all the Hasura platform services as running (data, auth, console, sshd, postgres, session-redis etc.)